 Anxiety, fear and depression

 These feelings are very common in people with cancer.
-Up to a quarter of people (25%) with cancer become depressed.
+Up to 25 in 100 people (up to 25%) with cancer become depressed.

 Being in a lot of pain can also make you feel or be sick.
 The sickness will go away when you treat the pain.

 Movement or travel